3 Primary Mesothelioma Treatments

 Mesothelioma and Radiation

 Radiation therapy works by damaging DNA cells in Mesothelioma tumors preventing them from replicating and spreading.
-Radiation is used through all 4 stages of malignant Mesothelioma.
+Radiation is common through all four stages of malignant Mesothelioma.

-Mesothelioma Radiation treatment can be used at any cancer stage.
+Mesothelioma Radiation treatment is useful at any cancer stage.
 Patients can receive radiation therapy for Mesothelioma before, during or after surgery to help shrink and prevent recurrence of cancerous tumors.

 Radiation therapy has fewer side effects than chemotherapy treatment for Malignant Mesothelioma.